 OK, so when we complain, we're saying that we don't like the way something is.
 That's a good beginning, since before we can find a solution to anything, we must be aware that there is a problem, or something that needs to change.
 So complaining -- becoming aware that there is something we would like to change, something we are dissatisfied with -- is the first step in making any changes.

 But that's where we often get stuck.
 Rather than move on to the finding of a solution, we remain in the complaining mode.
 Just think about it...
 We do it in our feelings towards ourselves, our mates, our co-workers, boss, children, etc. etc. We complain, we badger, we moan and groan.
 We go on and on (and on) about the problem... about what's wrong... about what we dislike...
-But we sometimes forget to move on to the next part -- the part where we take action and make changes.
+But we sometimes forget to move on to the next step -- the one where we take action and make changes.

 A lot of us complain about our job... we don't like it, we're underpaid, under-appreciated, over-worked, etc. etc. Or we complain about our health -- we're over-weight, under-energized, tired, sick, have allergies, etc. etc. Or we complain about our mate and children... our neighbors... our politicians...

 Ah, yes, there is so much to complain about...
 Which can be seen in a positive light.
 It means there's a lot of places where we can have some effect...
 A lot of areas where we can make a difference.
 Except for one thing...
-We're stuck in mode one: Identifying the problem (complaining).
+We've been stuck in mode one: Identifying the problem (complaining).

 Somehow, we're convinced that complaining, all by itself, will make a difference.
 Now, tell me, those of you who have teenagers, how many times does complaining that their room is messy make a difference?
 (I remember it didn't make a difference when I was a teenager... at least not a positive difference.)